This post was updated in June 2020.

 Getting our PADI Open Water Certificate in El Nido was certainly one of the highlights of our 3-week trip around the Philippines and of our 5-month trip around the world.

 After getting our PADI Open Water, we did a lot more dives.
-We went diving at the Perhentian Islands, got our PADI Advanced Open Water at Koh Tao, Thailand, explored the wonderful underwater world the Great Barrier Reef in Australia and many other spots.
+We went diving at the Perhentian Islands, got our PADI Advanced Open Water at Koh Tao, Thailand, and explored the wonderful underwater world of the Great Barrier Reef in Australia and many other spots.

 Have you ever tried scuba diving?
 Share your experience by leaving a comment below!